disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 #### StreamedInput, StreamedOutput

 Smithy supports the concept of [Streaming](https://awslabs.github.io/smithy/1.0/spec/core/stream-traits.html?highlight=streaming#streaming-trait).
 It is communicated as a trait that annotates a single field of the input shape or/and output shape of an operation.
 Scala does not have a "standard" way of expressing streaming semantics.
-Moreover, streaming constructs in Scala are heavily context dependant , so we could not possibly incorporate Streaming in our `Schema` construct which aims at being context-free and third-party-free.
+Moreover, streaming constructs in Scala are heavily context dependant.
+It is therefore impossible for us to incorporate the concept of "streaming" to our `Schema` construct as it is meant to be context-free and third-party-free.

-To get some intuition why that is : say we want to express streaming using [fs2](https://github.com/typelevel/fs2/).
+To get some intuition for why that is : say we want to express streaming using [fs2](https://github.com/typelevel/fs2/).
 If we naively generate a case class that has one of its fields annotated with `@streaming`, it means that the the field is of type `fs2.Stream[F, A]`, which means that we either need to make a decision on what the `F` is, which is not okay for obvious reasons, or we need to propagate the `F[_]` type parameter upward to the case class.
 Now our `Schema` value, which accompanies the case-class, also have to carry the `F` ... this propagates throughout the whole codebase.
 We deemed that not acceptable.

 Rather than polluting all layers of abstraction, we decided to just have the concept of operation be impacted and hold the streamed type in a separate type parameter.
 This allows for interpreters from various ecosystem to emerge.
-It also has the quality of allowing users to access the unary component of outputs (ie, data that is communicated in the headers of http responses) without necessarily allocating resources to consume the streamed component of outputs.
+It also has the quality of allowing users to access the unary component of outputs (ie, data that is communicated in the headers of HTTP responses) without necessarily allocating resources to consume the streamed component of the output.

 NB: at the time of writing this, Smithy4s does not have any streaming-aware interpreter implemented.
 But streaming is such a fundamental notion in remote interactions, and we had to devise a plan to ensure that third parties could decide to implement interpreters without waiting.

 ### Transformation

-Because of the complex kinds we're dealing with, we codify a natural-transformation, called `Smithy4s.Transformation` that allows to work at this level :
+Because of the complex kinds we're dealing with, we codify a natural-transformation, called `Smithy4s.Transformation` that allows us to work at this level :

 ```scala
 trait Transformation[F[_, _, _, _, _], G[_, _, _, _, _]] {